Astri Aasen: Career

 Between 6 February and 10 February 1917, the first Sámi assembly took place, a transnational conference for the Sámi of Norway, Sweden, Russia, and Denmark.
 The event was pivotal in Sámi political consciousness as one of the first advocating for a unified Sámi state.
-Aasen visited the assembly to create a series of pastel portraits of the attendees, some of which were named after specific people (such as one for Daniel Mortensen), and some of which were nondescript (such as Old Sámi Woman).
+Aasen visited the assembly to create pastel portraits of the attendees, some of which were named after specific people (such as one for Daniel Mortensen), and some of which were undistinguished (such as Old Sámi Woman).
 The portraits mostly depict the chests and heads of congress participants, and all of them were drawn quickly.

 One of these portraits was that of Marie Finskog, who lived from 1851 to 1927.
-Finskog was a South Sámi political rights activist who spoke of the Sámi's economic situation as not being due to any inherent poverty of the group, but as the result of an "oppressed situation".
-In Aasen's portrait, Finskog wears a green gákti, a kind of dress.
+Finskog was a South Sámi political rights activist who talked about the Sámi's economic situation as not being due to any inherent poverty of the group, but as the result of an "oppressed situation".
+In Aasen's portrait, Finskog is wearing a green gákti, a kind of dress.
 Historically, the wearing of a gákti was hindered by pastor Lars Levi Laestadius's fundamentalist branch of Christianity (Laestadianism), though they increased in popularity in the 1840s.
 Bart Pushaw, a historian of the circumpolar region, said that Aasen was aware of acts of violence connected to Laestadianism — such as the Kautokeino rebellion of 1852 in the hamlet of the same name — when she painted Finskog.
-Since pieces of the underlying yellow canvas show through the painting (such as in Finskog's gákti) the painting was likely completed shortly after Aasen began.
+Since pieces of the underlying yellow canvas show through the painting (such as in Finskog's gákti), the painting was likely completed shortly after Aasen began.
 This quick and unpolished technique allowed her to paint many participants of the conference, and according to Pushaw, gave her portrait of Finskog a "more imaginative and even modern rendering" by rejecting "precise verisimilitude".
-She also gifted some of her portraits to their subjects; while she created three paintings of the activist Thorkel Jonassen, she gave him one.
+She also gifted some of her portraits to their subjects.
+She created three paintings of the activist Thorkel Jonassen, but only gave him one.

 Many of Aasen's portraits were of activists for civil rights of the Sámi.
 Jonassen, for instance, was an activist who believed that the Sámi had no moral obligation to pay taxes to their colonial governments.
 After the conference, Valdemar Lindholm for the magazine Idun wrote that the paintings were of "interesting types" — a view seen by Pushaw as exoticising the Sámi and contributing to ignorance of their culture.
 Pushaw says that figures like Finskog were not "passive participant[s]" in the congress or their portraits, but active social reformists across the Nordic region.